 It is important that you have someone to talk to about this.
-You can contact VARTA for advice and support.
+You can find additional support services here.

 In Victoria, donor-conceived people have the right to receive information about their donor.
 This includes both identifying information (name, date of birth, donor code, contact details) and non-identifying information (medical history, physical features, family background, hobbies etc).
 VARTA donor conception register services can guide you through your options and what’s involved or to apply for access to information.
 The release of information is dependent on the records being available.

 From 1998, donors were required to consent at the time of their donation to the release of identifying information to their donor offspring after they turn 18 years old.

 If your donor donated prior to 1998, they may lodge a contact preference to specify if or how they would like contact.
 If a contact preference is lodged, you will need to make an undertaking to comply with the expressed preferences.
 If after four months VARTA is unable to locate a pre-1998 donor, you will be given the donor’s name and date of birth.
 If you can locate your pre-1998 donor, you are required by law to give the information to VARTA.
 With this new information, VARTA will contact your donor and notify them of your application, offer them counselling, and the opportunity to complete a contact preference if they wish.

 Some donor-conceived people want to know as much as they can about their donor siblings, donor or others they are linked to.
 Some are also interested in exchanging information or meeting those they are connected to via donor conception treatment.
 This process is known as donor linking.
 VARTA’s Donor Conception Registers Service provides donor linking information and advice, intermediary services, and support to applicants to the donor conception registers.
 The same services are also provided to people affected by applications, including donor-conceived people, donors, descendants of donor-conceived people, recipients of donor treatment, relatives, and partners.